My collections are in an annual cycle.... there is so much involved from concept, through design, fits, and production.

 The last week of June, the studio is in chaos.
 It is RANGE WEEK.
 I am ironing, photographing, doing costings, sketches, line sheets, order forms.
 Checking the fit of the garments and making instructions for pattern alterations.
 All the final touches before SHOW DAY.

 I love this sneaky photo I took of a couple of guys wheeling racks into "W South Beach" during Swim Week.
+Doesn't it look glamorous behind the scenes.

 Next I place the orders with the factory in early August, and then I wait.
 It takes them 2 months to get the fabric made, printed and dyed.